Jumping into the once saturated dive computer market is the outdoor sports titan’s Garmin, with their Descent MK1.

 Garmin is well known for their reliable and high-end fitness trackers and the Descent MK1 is no exception.
 It features an LED heart rate monitor on the back of the watch face as well as many different sports modes to choose from including swimming and climbing.

-One of the most impressive diving features of the Garmin Descent MK1 are the navigational capabilities.
+One of the most impressive diving features of the Garmin Descent MK1 is the navigational capabilities.
 With a full-color map face, underwater compass, and GPS entry and exit locations, you will never have to wonder where you are again.

 It allows seamless changes between nitrox, trimix, apnea, and other modes, including the “apnea hunt” mode which ensures the watch is kept quiet and dim to avoid disrupting your prey.
 If you have yet to try enriched air diving, read our handy guide to scuba diving with nitrox.